Ronaldo lawyers seek $626K from woman's lawyer in Vegas case

 In a bluntly worded court document, Ronaldo’s attorney, Peter Christiansen, asks U.S. District Judge Jennifer Dorsey to make the woman’s attorney, Leslie Mark Stovall, personally responsible for the amount.

 Stovall did not immediately respond Wednesday to telephone and email messages.
 Text messages to associate Larissa Drohobyczer were not answered.
-Stovall is due to file an answer with the court by July 8.
+They are due to file an answer with the court by July 8.

 Dorsey on June 10 kicked the case out of court to punish Stovall for “bad-faith conduct” and the improper use of leaked and stolen documents to pursue the case.